+Age of first reproduction.
 Age of first reproduction in polar bears can be defined either as the age at which a female first becomes pregnant or the age at which she produces her first cub.
 The age at which females produce their first cubs varies both among subpopulations and over time within the same subpopulation in response to changes in environmental factors (Ramsay and Stirling 1988), but ranges from 4 to 7 years.
 Because there may be a shorter interbirth interval in young females, which due to inexperience may lose their cubs before weaning, the age of first attempted reproduction may be lower than the age of first successful reproduction.
 A decline in carrying capacity is likely to result in an increase in age of first reproduction possibly because of altered growth rates or stored body fat.
-In contrast, improving environmental conditions (i.e., food abundance or availability), or lower population density, could result in a reduction in the age of first reproduction.
-Age of first reproduction is often determined in population studies.
-It has a slow response time in relation to environmental perturbations, however, and its influence on population growth rates is limited.
-Measurement of this parameter can come from M-R studies (i.e., noting the youngest age at which females are accompanied by cubs) or by following individual females from four years of age onward to confirm the first time cubs are present.
+In contrast, improving environmental conditions (i.e., food abundance or availability) or lower population density could result in a reduction in the age of first reproduction.
+However, age of first reproduction has a slow response time in relation to environmental perturbations, and its influence on population growth rates is limited (Taylor et al. 1987b).
+Measurement of this parameter can come from M-R studies (i.e., noting the youngest age at which females are accompanied by cubs), or by following individual females aged >4 years to confirm the first time cubs are present.
 In harvested subpopulations, an estimate of the age of first reproduction may be obtained from analyses of reproductive tracts (Rosing-Asvid et al. 2002).
 In general, age of first reproduction is not monitored for males.
-Due to the low contribution to subpopulation growth rate and slow rate of change, age of first reproduction is considered a low priority for monitoring.
+Due to the low contribution to subpopulation growth rate and slow rate of change, we consider age of first reproduction a low priority for monitoring.